-When it came time for my brother to drive, my dad had no reservations at all – in fact, my dad couldn’t wait for my brother to get his license.
-As the oldest in my family, I often had to blaze the trail for the common rites of passage.
+When it came time for my brother to drive, my dad had no reservations at all.
+In fact, my dad couldn’t wait for my brother to get his license.
+As the oldest in my family, I often had to blaze the trail for the traditional rites of passage.

 I didn’t always want to be the trailblazer, however.
 I often saw my brother doing things at a younger age than I was allowed to do them, and I swore that I wouldn’t do the same to my kids when I was a mother.

 But here I am getting ready to do just that.

 In North Carolina, where I live, kids can take Driver’s Ed at 14-½ years old and then get a learner’s permit at age 15.
 Combine that with the increasing numbers of children who redshirt kindergarten, and you end up with kids obtaining learner’s permits in middle school.

 I couldn’t believe it the day my eighth-grade son came home and announced that a friend of his had scored his permit, which allowed the just turned 15-year-old to drive as long as he had a parent/guardian in the front seat of the car.
 The idea of middle school drivers terrified me, so I delayed the learner’s permit for my sons.